-Employee's taxes paid by employer.
-If you paid your employee's share of social security and Medicare taxes rather than deducting them from the employee's wages, you must include these payments as wages subject to income tax withholding and social security, Medicare, and federal unemployment (FUTA) taxes.
-Generally, this increase in your employee's wages for your payment of the employee's social security and Medicare taxes is also subject to employee social security and Medicare taxes.
+Employee's social security and Medicare taxes paid by employer.
+If you paid your employee's share of social security and Medicare taxes rather than deducting them from the employee's wages, you must include these payments as wages subject to federal income tax withholding and social security, Medicare, and federal unemployment (FUTA) taxes.
 The amount to include as wages is determined by using the formula contained in the discussion of Employee's Portion of Taxes Paid by Employer in section 7 of Pub.
-15 (Circular E).
+15-A.

 This does not apply to household and agricultural employers.
-If you pay a household or agricultural CAUTION employee's social security and Medicare taxes, you must include these payments in the employee's wages.
+If you pay a household or agricultural employee's social security and Medicare taxes, you must include these payments in the employee's wages for income tax withholding purposes.
 However, the wage increase due to the tax payments is not subject to social security, Medicare, or FUTA taxes.
-For information on completing Forms W-2 and W-3 in this situation, see the Instructions for Schedule H (Form 1040), Household Employers and section 4 of Pub.
-51 (Circular A).
+For information on completing Forms W-2 and W-3 in this situation, see the Instructions for Schedule H (Form 1040), Household Employment Taxes, and section 4 of Pub.
+51